My Queen: Episode ratings

 Since its first broadcast, My Queen topped the ranks with the total average of 5.69.
 Its drama competitors were CTV's Love or Bread, ToGetHer, and Boys Over Flowers, and CTS's Prince + Princess 2 and Knock Knock Loving You.
 The viewers survey was conducted by AGB Nielsen.

 Remake

-A South Korean remake titled Witch's Romance (or A Witch's Love) aired on tvN in 2014, starring Uhm Jung-hwa and Park Seo-joon.
+A South Korean remake titled A Witch's Love aired on tvN in 2014, starring Uhm Jung-hwa and Park Seo-joon.